SEMH Intervention Strategies – Top 10 ideas

 8. Staff Mentoring

 Training staff mentors in low level support roles can really benefit students in providing them with accessible, trusted members of staff with whom they can work to reduce the stressors in their life.
 Training can be delivered through the use of self help resources or dedicated school procedures for supporting students with certain needs.
 Sometimes students with heightened stress levels need support organising their lives better to reduce stress.
 Staff mentors can help to reduce these stressors by teaching organisational skills.
-Some students will struggle with toxic relationships – again staff can assist in advising students how to reduce these stress inducing friendships.
+Some students will struggle with toxic relationships – again staff can assist in advising students how to reduce or change these stress inducing friendships.

 9. Nurture Groups

 Nurture groups have a long history of supporting students with social, emotional and behavioural difficulties (SEBD) in school.
 When the government introduced the term “SEMH” (replacing SEBD) they acknowledged the close link mental health has with social, emotional and behavioural difficulties.
 Nurture groups use evidence based approaches over a short term in small classes of 6 to 12 students.
 The aim of these groups is to teach social and emotional skills thereby removing barriers to learning that help to make students more “classroom ready”.
 Nurture provision can be delivered in a variety of methods in both primary and secondary settings to support students with SEMH needs with a measurable, high impact approach.
-See also the Wellbeing Toolkit.

 Last but not least, the use of mindfulness in classrooms and across the school has been shown to be very effective in reducing stress levels in schools.
 Mindfulness activities at the start of lessons can focus a child’s mind and calm the distracting narrative operating in a students mind at the beginning of any new lesson (particularly after lunch!).
 Teaching students how to use mindfulness in their own time can help students take control of their stress and worry and Youtube offers a range of guided meditation exercises students can use.
 Photocopiable mindfulness activity books are available from most major book retailers too, allowing students to perform these tasks as starters or as SEMH intervention strategies.
+Consider the appropriateness of mindfulness carefully with any young person you work with – for some young people, they may find such techniques difficult.
+We must be conscious of this and be not insist on completing such activities where it is causing distress.